mikaelvesavuori/figmagic/readme.md

 ## Figma setup

+Your structure needs to correspond to the following:

+* Pages need to exist and be called "Components", "Design tokens", and "Grid"
+* Further, inside "Design tokens", frames need to be called "Colors", "Font sizes", "Font families", "Font weights", "Line heights", and "Spacing" – exact casing is not important, however the **spelling is important!**
+* All items on a page need to be contained within one or more frames

 See a demo/template at [https://www.figma.com/file/KLLDK9CBSg7eAayiTY3kVqC8/Figmagic-Design-System-Example](https://www.figma.com/file/KLLDK9CBSg7eAayiTY3kVqC8/Figmagic-Design-System-Example).

 Note: You must follow the document structure as seen in the image below and in the template linked above.